 If you come by air to Titicaca, it’s Juliaca airport you’ll arrive at, even if Puno is your destination.
 You must pass through Juliaca en route if you’re going by road or rail to Cusco from Puno or anywhere along Lake Titicaca.
 It’s less than half an hour by colectivos or taxi from Puno, inland from the lakeside, and not an inviting town, looking like a giant but down-at-heel, desert-bound work camp.

 However, some good artesian stalls, shops on the Plaza Bolognesi, and excellent woolen goods can be purchased extremely cheaply, especially at the Monday market.
-The daily market around the station is worth browsing and sells just about everything – from stuffed iguanas to second-hand bikes.
+The daily market around the station is worth browsing and sells almost everything – from stuffed iguanas to second-hand bikes.

 South to Bolivia